stevenjmesser/visitmy.website/_posts/2020-01-25-blogging-working-open.markdown

  - Working in the open
 ---

-This is a talk I gave to the GDS product management community a year ago.
+This is a talk I gave to the GDS product management community in 2019.
 It's mostly aimed at other people working in digital transformation of government, but actually I think everyone should blog a bit.

 There’s lots of ways of working in the open, blogging is just one of them.